 As part of the induction program, a new director is provided with an induction pack covering the Company's financial position, strategies, operations and risk management policies.
-They also meet with the Board Chair, the CEO, senior executives and other senior managers to gain insights into relevant operational and corporate matters.
+They also meet with the Board Chair, the CEO, KMP and other senior executives to gain insights into relevant operational and corporate matters.

-Ongoing director education is provided through regular management presentations on key business functions and activities and through site visits to Company operations.
-Professional development and training programmes are available to Directors to enable them to further develop and maintain their skills and knowledge.
+Ongoing director education is provided through regular presentations (facilitated by management) on key business functions and activities and through site visits to Company operations.
+Professional development and training programmes are available to directors to enable them to further develop and maintain their skills and knowledge.
 To ensure directors are informed on all material matters impacting the Company, board papers are prepared for each meeting.
-Third party professionals carry out specific training sessions with the Directors on current topics.